Step By Step To Create a File Upload Form in WordPress

 - Client Services Forms

 WordPress limits the default file types that can be uploaded.
 However, with WPForms plugin uploading any file type can be easily uploaded to your form be it video (.mpg, .mov, and .wmv), Audio (.wav, .mp3, and .mp4), Images (.png, .gif, and .jpg) and documents (.doc, .xls, .ppt, and .pdf).

 Steps To Create File Upload Form in WordPress

 Step 1 – Create File Upload Contact Form in WordPress

 Once you install and activate WPForms plugin, go to WP dashboard and click on WPForms —> Add New at the left hand panel.

-WPForms also allow you to add the File Upload field to any WordPress form by dragging File Upload form field, available under Fancy Fields.
+WPForms also allows you to add the File Upload field to any WordPress form by dragging the File Upload form field, available under Fancy Fields.

 Name, Email, Phone, File Upload, and Additional Comments fields will be already there in the File Upload Form template.

 You also have the facility to change Description, Label, Required, Style, Max File Size etc.

 Step 2: Switch to Classic File Upload OR Modern Field